piepdx/pie-cookbook/drafts/working-draft-tactical.md

 - Providing tips and tricks for getting the most out of the progra
 - Helping startups "work the system"

+**Typical percentage of the mentor pool**
+The number of mentors in residence will be dictated by the available space in your accelerator.
+There is no definitive percentage

 Partners
 			52. Objectives